 Are there things you’d really love to be doing but aren’t?
 It could be anything: spending more time with your kids writing something different from what you’ve been writing using your research to serve the needs of some community … You are probably telling yourself some story about why you can’t do it.
 That story […]Read More »

 I originally published this post in November 2010 and reran it in November 2011.
 It’s that time of year.
 No matter what you celebrate (if anything) you are going to be invited to parties.
 Many of these parties will involve talking to people you don’t know very well — the husband of your department chair, […]Read More »

-Last week I talked about how helpful my Magnificent Metaphorical Time Machine is.
-Travelling forward in time can help you see the outcome you want without worrying about the messy and difficult process of actually getting there.
-However, there is a cardinal rule to time travel: Never travel backwards There is a reason backwards time […]Read More »
+Jo VanEvery, Academic Career Guide · The cardinal rule of time travel Last week I talked about how helpful my Magnificent Metaphorical Time Machine is.
+Travelling forward in time can help you see the outcome you want, without worrying about the messy and difficult process of actually getting there.
+However, there is a cardinal […]Read More »